 So what happened is the plaintiff is walking to the grocery store near his house.
 Three Baltimore Police officers in plain clothes suddenly jumped out of their unmarked police vehicle and detained him.
 The officers apparently had no probable cause to detain the plaintiff who was really minding his own business.
-When the plaintiff refused to consent to a search, the of the officers threw him on the ground while the third beat him with his police stick.
-After handcuffing the plaintiff, the officers searched him, but found no illegal contraband to justify their actions.
+When the plaintiff refused to consent to a search, one officer threw him on the ground while the third beat him with his police stick.
+Baltimore Police Brutality Lesson #34,837.
+After handcuffing the plaintiff, the Baltimore officers searched him.
+But found no illegal contraband to justify their actions.

 So they did what any purely awful police officer would do.
-They produced a handgun and tried to plant the gun in plaintiff’s hands.
+The officers produced a handgun and tried to plant the gun in the plaintiff’s hands.
 When the plaintiff resisted, they beat him up again.
-He suffered a large gash and contusions on his head and bruises on his ribs and had to be taken to the hospital.
+He suffered a large gash and contusions on his head and bruises on his ribs to the point where he was hospitalized.

-All three of the officers submitted false police reports stating that the plaintiff had the handgun on him when they arrested him. the plaintiff was charged with illegal gun possession and the officers repeated their false story at his trial.
+All three of the officers submitted false police reports stating that the plaintiff had the handgun on him when they arrested him.
+The plaintiff was charged with illegal gun possession.
+The officers repeated their false story at trial.
 This lead to a jury conviction and an 8-year sentence.
 Can you imagine?
 He remained in prison until the GTT conspiracy scandal came to light and his conviction was vacated (along with hundreds of other convictions obtained by the GTT officers).

 In August 2016, a second plaintiff was driving home with his girlfriend.
 He was forcibly pulled over by the same group of GTT police officers involved in the Potts incident.
 Once again, the officers had absolutely zero probable cause for the stop.
 The guy was not breaking any laws.